 - Biomedical engineers

 Research, academia, and bioengineering are the common career paths for graduates of a doctoral program in cardiopulmonary science.
 Specific career options might include:

 - University professor

 - Cardiopulmonary research director

 - Director of bioengineering

-The BLS projected job growth of 17% for postsecondary teachers from 2010-2020, about as fast as the average for all occupations.
-Biological science postsecondary teachers earned a median annual salary of $74,180 as of May 2012.
+The BLS projects a job growth of 19% for postsecondary teachers from 2012-2022, faster than average growth for all occupations.
+Biological science postsecondary teachers earned a median annual salary of $74,580 as of May 2014.